 Table 9-322an—Optional subelement IDs for Basic variant Multi-Link element

-[CID 2587]
+[CID 2587]The Optional Subelements field can carry zero or more Per-STA Profile subelements.

 Each Per-STA Profile subelement starts with Per-STA Control field followed by a variable number of fields and elements as defined in 35.3.2 (Container for multi-link information).

 The format of the Per-STA Control field is defined in Figure 9-788ek (Per-STA Control field format).